Kmohamedalie/Supervised_Machine_Learning-Regression/README.md

 	eg: Fraud detection.
 You are trying to identify Yes/No class

 <br>
-Note this is not an exhaustive list since most classification alogrithms can also perform regression task example <a href="https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_regression.html">xgboostRegressor</a>,  <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html">RandomForestRegressor</a>, also even though the name says <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">Logistic regression</a> it is a classification algorithm:
+Note this is not an exhaustive list since most classification alogrithms now can also perform regression task example <a href="https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_regression.html">xgboostRegressor</a>,  <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html">RandomForestRegressor</a>, also even though the name says <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">Logistic regression</a> it is a classification algorithm:
 <br>
 <br>
 <table>